Honors & Awards

 Freshman (2024-25)

-Brodie Cunningham is coming off the best tournament of his young collegiate career with a tie for third at the Bell Bank "Pay It Forward" Collegiate in Litchfield Park, Ariz.
-(March 24-25).
-Cunningham capped a career-best three-round total of 209 (-7) with a career-best round of 69 (-3) on the par-72, 7,021-yard layout of the Gold Course at the Wigwam Resort.
-The freshman from Glasgow, Scotland opened the tournament with back-to-back rounds of 70 (-2) to set up the first top-five finish of his Husker career.
-His tournament performance included eagles on the par-5, 535-yard 14th hole in both the second and third rounds.
+Cunningham notched the best performance of his career with a tie for third at the Bell Bank “Pay It Forward” Collegiate in Arizona (March 24-25).
+He capped a career-best three-round total of 209 (-7) with a then-career-best 69 (-3) on the 7,021-yard layout at the Wigwam Resort.
+He opened with back-to-back rounds of 70 (-2) to set up the first top-five finish of his career.
+His performance included eagles on the par-5, 535-yard 14th hole in the second and third rounds.

-He made a strong collegiate debut by finishing 13th in a 65-player field at Nebraska's Git-R-Done Invitational (Sept.
+He made a strong debut by finishing 13th in a 65-player field at Nebraska’s Git-R-Done Invitational (Sept.
 23-24).
-Cunningham covered a par-71, 7,003-yard layout at Firethorn Golf Club in Lincoln with a three-round total of 212 (-1) that included an opening-round 70 and back-to-back rounds of 71 while playing as an individual in Nebraska's "B" lineup at the tournament.
+Cunningham covered a par-71, 7,003-yard layout at Firethorn Golf Club in Lincoln with a 212 (-1) that included an opening-round 70 and back-to-back rounds of 71 while playing as an individual in Nebraska’s “B” lineup at the tournament.

-His performance in Lincoln helped him earn his first collegiate lineup spot at the Badger Invitational in Verona, Wis.
+He earned his first lineup spot at the Badger Invite in Verona, Wis.
 (Sept.
 29-Oct.
 1).
-Cunningham finished in a tie for 63rd in a 90-player field with a 228 (+12) overall, but his opening-round 73 and second-round 72 both counted toward Nebraska's team score in the five-count-four event.
-He played his first five collegiate rounds at 73 or better, before struggling to an 83 in the third round at Wisconsin.
+Cunningham tied for 63rd in a 90-player field with a 228 (+12), while his opening-round 73 and second-round 72 both counted toward Nebraska’s team score.
+He played his first five collegiate rounds at 73 or better.

-He returned to Nebraska's lineup to open the spring season as NU's No. 3 finisher at the Palmas Del Mar Collegiate in Humacao, Puerto Rico (Feb.
+He returned to Nebraska’s lineup to open the spring as NU’s No. 3 finisher at the Palmas Del Mar Collegiate in Puerto Rico (Feb.
 9-11).
-Cunningham tied for 32nd individually with a three-round total of 218 (+2), including an opening-round 71 (-1) on the 7,122-yard layout of the Flamboyan Course at Palmas Del Mar Country Club.
-He closed with rounds of 74 and 73 to help the Huskers tie for seventh in a 14-team field.
+Cunningham tied for 32nd with a 218 (+2), including an opening-round 71 (-1) on the 7,122-yard layout of the Flamboyan Course.
+He closed with rounds of 74 and 73.

-He added another win at the Barrie Douglas Scottish Junior Masters Championship in 2024 in early June, before tying for second at the European Boys Amateur Team Championship (Division 2) in Krakow, Poland in July.
+He repeated as the Barrie Douglas Scottish Junior Masters Champion in 2024, before tying for second at the European Boys Amateur Team Championship (Division 2) in Krakow, Poland in July.
 He added a top-10 individual finish at the 2024 Scottish Boys Open Championship in April, taking eighth.

 He also competed at the Scottish Men’s Open Championship at Muirfield in May of 2024, managing rounds of 72 and 73.